While spelling out India’s way forward, Jaishankar tells China bi-lateral is not a one way street

 "Significantly, to date, we have yet to receive a credible explanation for the change in China''s stance and massing of troops in border areas," he said at the All India Conference on China Studies.

 Jaishankar sought to make it clear that both India and China are competitors in the global and Asian context.
-He also sent a reminder to Beijing that that the bi-lateral relations are not a one-way street.
+He also sent a reminder to Beijing that the bi-lateral relations are not a one-way street.

 Elaborating on eight points for moving forward in bilateral ties, the external affairs minister said agreements already reached on management of the LAC must be adhered to in their entirety and in letter and spirit.